findingdan/UPDio/README.md

 Q: How can I gain access to 1000 MAFs to select common sites in my exome design?
 A: Sorry, this file was too large to load to github!
 Solutions: https://www.biostars.org/p/6897/ or email me.

+Q: Can you please supply the position file for Agilent_SureSelect_v4
+A: Yes, they are now in the directory ./exome_designs